vmware-tanzu/pinniped/README.md

 Care to kick the tires?
 It's easy to [install and try Pinniped](doc/demo.md).

+## Discussion

+Got a question, comment, or idea?
+Please don't hesitate to reach out via the GitHub [Discussions](https://github.com/vmware-tanzu/pinniped/discussions) tab at the top of this page.

 ## Contributions

 Contributions are welcome.
 Before contributing, please see the [contributing guide](doc/contributing.md).